ChristellJamesCellose/ChristellJamesCellose/README.md

-# Hi Folks!
+## Hi there 👋 I'm Christell James Cellose,

-My Name is **Christell James Cellose**, I love Machine Learning & Data Science :snake:.
+An Undergraduate student who passionate about Machine Learning & Data Science :bar_chart:.
+I like automating things, to do research also experiment as well as provide insights through data to solve problems.
+Passionate in working with a progressive and cooperative team.

 <!--
 **christelljamescellose/christelljamescellose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.